-The Sustainable Development Goals (SDGs) require major societal transformations that depend on significant fiscal outlays and private investments.
+The Sustainable Development Goals (SDGs) require major societal transformations that will depend on significant fiscal outlays and private investments.
 The fiscal outlays cover public investments, the public provision of social services, and social protection for vulnerable populations.
-Building on prior studies, including SDSN's 2015 working papers, Financing for Sustainable Development: Implementing the SDGs through Effective Investment Strategies and Partnerships and Investment Needs to Achieve the Sustainable Development Goals: Understanding the Billions and Trillions, this report focuses on the fiscal challenges facing Low-Income Developing Countries (LIDCs) to achieve the SDGs.
-The key message is that the governments of the LIDCs require a substantial, yet achievable, increase in international development assistance, from both official sources and private philanthropists, to reach the SDGs.
+The key message of this report is that the governments of the Low-Income Developing Countries (LIDCs) require a substantial, yet achievable, increase in international development assistance, from both official sources and private philanthropists, to reach the SDGs.

-This report examines the fiscal burdens facing LIDCs, a group of 59 low-income countries with annual incomes below \$2,700 per capita and which are eligible for IMF concessional assistance.
+This report examines the fiscal burdens facing the LIDCs, a group of 59 low-income countries with annual incomes below US\$2,700 per capita and which are eligible for International Monetary Fund (IMF) concessional assistance.
 In line with recent findings of the IMF Fiscal Affairs Department (FAD), and building on sector cost estimates for health, education, infrastructure, biodiversity conservation, and social protection, we demonstrate that governments of LIDCs will have to increase budget outlays significantly to achieve the SDGs, vastly outstripping their current and potential domestic revenues.